example42/example42.github.io/_drafts/2021-01-15-hiera-merge-behavior.md

 The `unique` merge option allows you to collect data from multiple hierarchies and returns the result as an array.
 All elements in all matching hierarchies must be of data type array.

+Now let's have a look at the hiera data:

+In common you have a packages key:

+    # data/common.yaml
+    packages:
+      - vim-enhanced
+      - curl

+In application level you also have a packages key:

+    # data/application/mysql.yaml
+    packages:
+      - xtrabackup

+The returned result for a packages keky, using `unique` merge strategy will return the following values:

+    packages:
+      - vim-enhanced
+      - curl
+      - xtrabackup

 ## hash

 The `hash` merge option parses all matching hierarchies and returns a list of hashes.
 All elements in all matching hierarchies must be of type hash.

+Let's look at the data.
+In this case we manage users:

+    # data/common.yaml
+    users:
+      martin:
+        uid: 10012
+        home: /mnt/home/martin
+        shell: /bin/bash
+      alessandro:
+        uid: 10011
+        home: /mnt/home/al
+        shell: /bin/zsh

+In application level, we also have users:

+    # data/applicatoun/mysql.yaml
+    users:
+      simon:
+        uid: 10013
+        home: /home/simon
+      martin: # mysql is different that common
+        uid: 10012
+        home: /home/martin

+The hash key from highest hierarchy is taken first. other keys from lower hierarchies are just added.
+If a hash key exists in several hierarchies, the one from the highest hierarchy is taken:

+    # result
+    users:
+      simon:
+        uid: 10013
+        home: /home/simon
+      martin: # mysql is different that common
+        uid: 10012
+        home: /home/martin
+      alessandro:
+        uid: 10011
+        home: /mnt/home/al
+        shell: /bin/zsh

 ## deep